Odyssey (website): Business overview

 Odyssey's users are required to apply to start writing articles; the requirements for these authors include having a "unique perspective" and the ability to submit one piece per week.

 Odyssey's writers are divided into communities, most of which are college and middle school campuses, though users are not required to attend as a student at those campuses.
 Instead, users who do not attend a college or university can write for the community which is located nearest to them.
 Once a user has been approved, they can start posting content on the platform.
 Most pieces of content are reviewed in a three-tiered editing system, starting with volunteer editors, then moving on to an outsourced set of freelance copy editors, and finally back to a set of paid content strategists, employed by Odyssey.

-While users are not regularly paid, incentives for highly-viewed articles are given.
+While users are not regularly paid, incentives for highly viewed articles are given.
 Writers have the opportunity to receive compensation for their articles based on the number of page view a contributor generates.

+The Odyssey Website was reviewed by CNBC as "clickbait" written by "Thousands of college students".